g40/qemu-arm64/readme.md

     QEMU: Run a Ubuntu ARM64 guest on a Ubuntu x64 host.
-    Full sudo-free guest networking with udev rules, plus scripts for resizing .IMG using the host.
+    Full sudo-free guest networking with udev rules, plus scripts for resizing guest .IMG file using host-based tooling.

 #### TL;DR